The Mergers & Acquisitions Review: Egypt

 - the joint venture of the fertiliser and ammonia arm of OCI (comprising Egyptian Fertilizers Company, Egyptian Basic Industries Corporation and ADNOC, a leading state-owned company operating in the fertiliser industry in the UAE), with a value of approximately US$5 billion;

-- the sale of a majority stake in Taaleem Group, the owner and operator of Nahda University in Beni Suef, to CI Capital Holding for Financial Investments for a value of E£1.2 billion; and
+- the sale of a majority stake in Taaleem Group, the owner and operator of Nahda University in Beni Suef, to CI Capital Holding for Financial Investments for a value of 1.2 billion Egyptian pounds; and

 - Cleopatra Hospital Group has also acquired the real estate assets of El Katib Hospital, and is currently finalising the business transfer agreement.
 El Katib Hospital is expected to add around 100 beds to its existing capacity and introduce a new urology centre of excellence.

-New challenges have been seen due to a more difficult external environment, given the constricted global financial conditions.
+New challenges have been seen as a result of a more difficult external environment, given the constricted global financial conditions.
 Egypt has successfully weathered recent capital outflows.
-Nevertheless, further strengthening of the policy buffers, including by containing inflation, enhancing the exchange rate's flexibility and reducing public debt, will be essential.15
+Nevertheless, further strengthening of the policy buffers, including by containing inflation, enhancing the exchange rate's flexibility and reducing public debt, will be essential.17

-According to the IMF review, the continued reinforcement of tourism and construction, and the rising production of natural gas are expected to increase GDP growth to 6 per cent due to the ongoing implementation of structural reforms, and should translate into stronger private investment.
+According to the IMF review, the continued reinforcement of tourism and construction, and the rising production of natural gas are expected to increase GDP growth to 6 per cent as a result of the ongoing implementation of structural reforms and should translate into stronger private investment.
 Inflation is expected to reach single digits in 2020.
-The current account deficit is projected to gradually narrow from 2.4 per cent of GDP in 2017 and 2018 to under 2 per cent of GDP in the medium term, and general government gross debt is expected to continue to decline to 74 per cent of GDP by 2022 or 2023.17
+The current account deficit is projected to gradually narrow from 2.4 per cent of GDP in 2017 and 2018 to under 2 per cent of GDP in the medium term, and general government gross debt is expected to continue to decline to 74 per cent of GDP by 2022 or 2023.19

 In parallel, the significant investment liberation measures that are currently being undertaken by the government – by way of example, the introduction of a new law for the setting up of a natural gas regulatory authority charged with licensing – aim to open up the gas market to competition.